day8/re-frame/docs/data-oriented-design.md

 **Data-Oriented programming happens when "data is code".**  The data can be evaluated/executed.

 This data must be in a specific format - it must conform to a DSL (domain-specific language) - and there must be an interpreter for this DSL.
-When you feed correctly formated data into the interpreter, it is executed.
+When you feed correctly formatted data into the interpreter, it is executed.
 "Data is code" for this interpreter.

 Okay, we'll cycle back to this in a minute.
 But first ...